The difference between gram-positive and gram-negative bacteria is mainly due to the following factors like:

 - Both the gram-positive and gram-negative groups of bacteria possess the outermost covering, i.e. capsule.

 - Peptidoglycan is present in both groups of bacteria.

-- Gram-positive and gram-negative bacteria reproduce sexually through transformation, conjugation and transduction.
+- Both reproduce sexually through transformation, conjugation and transduction.

-In this content, we have discussed the many differences in the properties like staining and structural properties between the gram-positive and gram-negative bacteria.
+In this context, we have discussed the differences in the properties like staining and structural properties between the gram-positive and gram-negative bacteria.

-Therefore we can conclude that both the groups of bacteria are structurally and functionally different due to their cell wall difference but also have some similarities as they in the group of bacteria.
+Therefore, we can conclude that both the groups of bacteria are structurally and functionally different due to their cell wall differences, but also have some similarities as they are in the group of bacteria.